daosgava/pokecommerce/README.md

 ## Pokecommerce

-Pokemart created by Daniel Garcia, 2019.
+Project made by Daniel Garcia, using ReactJS, Redux and nostalgic-css.